Arvore Repo Hub

 Run the CLI

-hub generate reads the YAML and creates instructions your editor understands.
+hub generate reads your config and creates instructions your editor understands.

 3